 Figure 1: Influence of Mango Farmer Groups on Mango Yields

 Figure 1 represents farmers’ preferences for cooperative or independent production and marketing alternatives.
 Large percentages (56%) prefer to produce and market independently as compared to group or cooperative production and marketing.
 Because of the superior percentage, the quantity production by independent farmers is large (1,628.6kg) compared to the volume cooperatively produced (1,301.9kg).
 This could be explained by the limited number of group cooperatives in the county, lack of knowledge and information and to a larger extent the mismanagement of groups by its leaders.
 The finding of the study is that a large percentage (56%) prefers to produce and market independently as compared to group or cooperative production and marketing.
-This finding was in disagreement with the findings of Mukarano, (2018) who reported that the “Experts from JKUAT came to teach us how to make juice while UN women gave us a pulping machine and that through value addition they have witnessed a six-fold rise in their profits.
+This finding disagreed with the findings of Mukarano, (2018) who reported that the “Experts from JKUAT came to teach us how to make juice while UN women gave us a pulping machine and that through value addition they have witnessed a six-fold rise in their profits.

 According to Mukami, (2015) who disputed the finding of the study, reported that an exciting recent development, Koppert Kenya, in partnership with the Netherlands Embassy, the Kenya Plant Health Inspectorate Service (KEPHIS) and the Embu County Government hosted a unique capacity-building event.
 A Mango Farmers Training held on the 4th of October 2023.
 This event was geared towards empowering the mango farmers by offering knowledge, practical solutions and sustainable strategies to address some of the most pressing issues in mango cultivation.
 In developing market linkages, policies in support of promoting the formation of mango marketing groups should be enhanced to promote knowledge dissemination, improve farmers’ bargaining power, reduce the transaction cost and increase the income of the farmers Mukami, 2015).
 Isaboke and Musyoka (2022) also supported the finding in a study that recommended intensive education and training to capacitate smallholder farmers to enable them to understand and meet the requirements of high-value markets.
 According to Karanja (2018), in collaboration with the University of Nairobi, Yield Wise set out to demonstrate to farmers that there are cost-effective methods to increase the shelf life of their produce, either through storage or through agro-processing.